Charles Clarendon Ballou: Early life

-Career
+Military career

 Upon graduation, Ballou was commissioned in the Sixteenth Infantry and was on frontier duty in the Far West.
 He was part of the Sioux Campaign of 1890 and 1891.
 From 1891 to 1893, Ballou was Professor of Military Science and Tactics at Florida State Agriculture College.

 During 1897 and 1898, he went to the Infantry and Cavalry School.
 From July 8 to October 20, 1898, he was a major in the Seventh Illinois Volunteer Infantry.
 He was then regimental quartermaster in the Philippines in 1899, where he participated in the battle of Zapote River.

 He attended the Field Officers School in 1916 and the Army War College in 1916 and 1917.

 Ballou was promoted to brigadier general of the National Army in August 1917 after which he was made a major general on November 28.
 He commanded the 92nd Infantry Division from October 27, 1917 to November 18, 1918.
 From November 19 to February 1, Ballou commanded the 86th Division.

 Ballou retired in 1926 as a colonel with forty years of service.